 Heat olive oil in pan add lamb and cook over medium-high heat, turning for slight brown about 6 minutes.
 Season to taste, remove from pan and set aside.
 Place the dashi stock, wakame, goji and lamb in a large saucepan and bring it to the boil.

 After boiling about 10 minutes, reduce the heat to medium low and simmer for 5 minutes.
 Remove lamb, wakame and goji; set aside.
 Then stir in the sake, soy sauce, and mirin, put miso in a ladle (or strainer) and blend it with dashi until it is thoroughly mixed.
 Continue this process until miso is all used.

 Return the lamb, goji into miso soup bring to a slight simmer until heated through and spoon into the bowls.
-Be careful not to boil the miso soup because miso will lose flavor.
+Be careful not to boil the miso soup because miso will lose flavour.